Hephaestois/Thesis_HRemmen_2025/pde_model/process.md

 }
 and make it so that all the python files are run from main instead of their subdirs.

+# 22 may

+Let it be known: Today (2PM) is the presentation and I haven't started yet as of 8:45AM.
+I need to create slides, finish my text and learn my text.

 # List of attendees/invites for the final presentation: (who still need to know a location)